Mike Smith Student Prize

 First prize: Christian O’Brien of the Australian National University’s School of History with the winning essay entitled ‘A brief history of the monsoon’.

 Second prize: Sonya Duus of the Australian National University’s Fenner School of Environment and Society with her essay entitled ‘Buried sunshine, sacrifical lands and industrial slaves: an environmental history of coal in Australia’.

 Highly commended: Cameron Muir of the Australian National University with his essay ‘Wheat for a white world: social and ecological relationships on the agricultural frontier in the early 20th century’.

-The co-winners of the 2009 student prize for Australian Environmental History were Jodi Frawley (University of Sydney) and Benedict Taylor (University of New South Wales).
+Co-winners Jodi Frawley (University of Sydney) and Benedict Taylor (University of New South Wales).